 Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs.
 For more information, see our disclosure here.

-If you’re currently raising toddlers, you probably know what a challenge it can be to find toys that will keep them occupied for more than a couple minutes.
+If you’re currently raising toddlers, you probably know what a challenge it can be to find toys that will keep them occupied for more than a couple of minutes.
 I know I do.

-Since I work from home, I’m always on the lookout for toys and activities that will help keep my toddlers self-occupied for more than 5 minutes.
+Since I work from home, I’m always on the lookout for toys and activities that will help keep my toddlers occupied for more than 5 minutes.
 Being able to self-entertain with the toys or activities is key.
-They always will play well when mommy or daddy joins in the fun, but it’s been so much harder to foster independent play between my two toddlers.
+They always play well when mommy or daddy joins in the fun, but it’s been so much harder to foster independent play between my two toddlers.

 I’m not pretending to know all the answers about which toys are best.
 So, I asked some of our parenting and momming community members for their knowledge on good toys and activities for kids.
 I asked them to only mention the toys that they personally had good experiences with, loved, and that kept their children occupied for an extended amount of time.